Remove Background Using Magic Wand Tool Photoshop – A Step by Step Tutorial

 What is the Magic Wand Tool?

-The magic wand tool is categorized as a Selection Tool in Photoshop.
-This tool will assist you in selecting specific areas of an image and editing it independently.
-The magic wand tool uses for selecting solid backgrounds or any other colored area.
+This tool will assist you in selecting specific areas within an image and editing it independently.
+It selects solid backgrounds or any other colored area.

 Magic Wand Tool Photoshop